kkrt-labs/kakarot-docs/docs/starknet/architecture/understanding-kakarot.md

 ## Starknet MultiVM appchains, powered by Kakarot

-KKRT Labs will be working closely with trusted partners such as Starkware, Kakarot and other appchain providers to deliver EVM-compatible Starknet appchains.
+KKRT Labs will be working closely with trusted partners such as Starkware, Karnot and other appchain providers to deliver EVM-compatible Starknet appchains.
 These appchains will obtain MultiVM capabilities, allowing them to tap into bigger developer and user communities.